Are you a job hopper? If so, don’t worry.

 With tens (sometimes hundreds) of candidates applying for a single job opening, hiring managers must have selection criteria for who gets an interview.

 There are many ways to weed out candidates, but one of the easiest ways is to identify and disqualify a job hopper.

 What is a job hopper?

 A job hopper is someone who has a resume full of jobs that have only lasted for 0-2 years each.

-When a hiring manager sees a laundry list of jobs on your resume, it’s easy for them to assume that 1. you get fired from lots of jobs, or 2. you leave jobs because you’re not engaged in the work you’re doing.
+When a hiring manager sees a laundry list of jobs on your resume, it’s easy for them to assume that 1. you get fired from lots of jobs or 2. you leave jobs because you’re not engaged in your work.